Runway modeling certainly looks like a glamorous job.

 Plus, modeling is hard work.
-You’ll need to be at your healthiest if you don’t want to get sick while you endure long hours, physical exertion, and mental load of being a runway model.
+You’ll need to be at your healthiest if you don’t want to get sick while you endure the long hours, physical exertion, and mental load of being a runway model.

 Assess your lifestyle and make the necessary changes for a more wholesome one.

 If you don’t already have a skincare regimen, develop one.
-The most basic one you can do is cleanse, tone, moisturize every morning and every night before you go to sleep.
+The most basic one you can do is cleanse, tone, and moisturize every morning and every night before you go to sleep.

 Always wear sunscreen even when you’re staying indoors, and never go to sleep with your makeup on.

 Start an exercise regimen that you’re likely to stick to, especially those that strengthen your core and legs, as you’ll be doing a lot of walking and standing up.

 Stay away from alcohol, cigarettes, and drugs.
 You’ll need to be as healthy as you can be because it shows in your appearance.